lordofthemorning-DM/raiders-of-the-serpent-sea/content/3. Origins/4. Destiny/Legacy.md

 - Restore a spent hit die.

 #### Fulfilling Your Destiny
 You fulfill your destiny of Legacy when you create something that will last far beyond your time.
-Invent something that changes daily life for a whole society or a whole world, create a great work that will be presented as a masterpiece for centuries to come, change the structure of a society, change the relationship between two societies dramatically, cure or introduce a widespread affliction.
+Invent something that changes daily life for a whole society or a whole world, create a great work that will be presented as a masterpiece for centuries to come, change the structure of a society, change the relationship between two societies dramatically, cure or introduce a widespread affliction.<br>
 *Fulfillment Feature: Changed the World.* You are known far and wide.
 Your glory increases by 3.
 If your glory is ever 7 or lower, it is instead increased to 8.

 Table: Legacy Destiny 1d6 Legacy Motivation